 We are Seon and Michaela Crockford-Laserer, Founders of Packraft Europe, outdoor enthusiasts at heart and passionate about being in nature.
 We are equally in love with both mountains and rivers, land and water.
 When we came across the concept of packrafting in 2014, we immediately knew that this would be a game changer and our imaginations ran wild as we looked at maps and wilderness areas in a new way.

 Packrafts allow us to go further, longer, and to places that would otherwise be out of reach, this is especially true now that we are a family with young children.
 Since we began packrafting, we have paddled, hiked and biked our way through New Zealand, USA and Europe.
 We are now based in Gosau, a small mountain village in the Austrian Alps which is renowned for its beautiful lakes.
 It is also a paddling hotspot with many rivers in the area ranging from class I to V making it the ideal location Packraft Europe Head Quarters.

 Originally from Australia, Seon grew up on sailing boats and is also a professional yacht captain.
 Seon has experience personally and professionally with most adventure sports and is at home within the elements of nature.
-At Packraft Europe, Seon answers the most technical questions, is responsible for repairs & retrofits, as well as whitewater rescue courses and custom expeditions.
+At Packraft Europe, Seon is the gear nerd & tester, He answers the most technical questions, is responsible for repairs & retrofits, as well as whitewater rescue courses, training and expeditions.

 Seon's certifications include: